 - Have a study buddy.
 Having someone to learn with offers a lot of great benefits.
 It forces you to always try harder each time.
 Other than that, you’ll also have someone else to hold you accountable for your actions.
 If you ever find yourself losing control over your routine, your study buddy can get you back on track.

 Set Your Goals

 Goal setting is key to achieving real results.
 Setting your goals gives you a vision of what you want to attain with your studying efforts.

 Start with small and specific goals.
 Maybe you’d want to get better scores on weekly quizzes or earn more points in your essays.

 From these small goals, proceed to move to bigger ones once you’ve achieved them.
 Write down whether you want to obtain a 90% score on your major exams or achieve a certain GPA score.

-Your goals would shape your studying experience.
+Your goals will shape your studying experience.
 Make sure to set the right ones without pressuring yourself in the process.

 Find a Conducive Study Environment